 Generally, traffic at night will be controlled by radio from the control supervisor; and you will be required to have a thorough knowledge of all light signals.
-These light signals will be covered on the last page of this section, and you will receive a thorough briefing prior to night flying.
+These light signals will be covered on Page No 8, and you will receive a thorough briefing prior to night flying.